bengarrett/ansibump/docs/vibe.md

 - Removed the deep nested conditionals and complexity
 - Support for 1 value cursor movements commonly found in BBS era ANSI art
 - Tests, documentation, and examples
-- Bug fixes
+- Numerous bug fixes 😂
-- Quality of life funcs to return HTML as bytes.Buffer, []bytes, or write to an io.Writer.
+- Quality of life funcs to return HTML as bytes.Buffer, []bytes, or write to an io.Writer

 ```go
 package ansihtml